 Many early credit unions developed in urban areas, especially among railroad and postal workers, civil servants and teachers.
 From these groups, an ever widening variety of membership developed.
 They spread the word about credit unions in their industries and neighborhoods.

 Our Credit Union was chartered in 1951 as the Griffiss Employees Credit Union.
 We operated out of a desk in the Headquarters Building at Griffiss Air Force Base in Rome, New York and serviced only civilian members.
 As our Credit Union grew, our charter was amended to include military personnel and an expanded field of membership.
 We also increased the variety of products and services offered.
 Our name was then changed to Griffiss-Oneida Federal Credit Union.

 In 1985, Griffiss-Oneida Federal Credit Union merged with DeWitt First Federal Credit Union in Syracuse and our name was changed again to Up State Federal Credit Union.
 In 1988, we merged with Fort Drum Federal Credit Union.
 In 2000, we changed our federal charter to a New York state charter and changed our name again to AmeriCU Credit Union.

-Today, AmeriCU Credit Union serves thousands of members throughout Central and Northern New York and beyond.
-We offer a complete line of financial services – including checking, savings and investment accounts, consumer and real estate loans, credit cards, and a full suite of online and mobile banking services.
-AmeriCU operates our own proprietary ATM network, and is a member of many national ATM networks.
-All members’ regular accounts and IRAs are insured up to $250,000 by the NCUA.
+AmeriCU Credit Union serves over 125,000 members throughout central and northern New York with a complete line of financial services – including savings, consumer and real estate loans, credit cards, online banking, kiosk services, our own proprietary ATM network and toll-free automated TeleLink service.
+Financial Center offices are located throughout northern and central New York State.
+All member accounts are insured up to $250,000 by the National Credit Union Administration (NCUA).